kyleko1234/myEasyLedger/rest_api/Documentation/Category/Contents/List All Categories Belonging to an Organization.md

 ### List All Categories Belonging to an Organization
 Endpoint: GET /organization/{id}/category

-Returns a list of all categories that belong to the organization with the given id, ordered by category name.
+Returns a list of all undeleted categories that belong to the organization with the given id, ordered by category name.
 ___
 #### Request Body Parameters
 None